caporaso-lab/genome-sampler/docs/methods.md

 Snakemake
 ```

 When this workflow completes, there will be two primary output files that you'll use. `sequences.fasta` will contain your subsampled context sequences and your focal sequences.
 You should use this file for downstream analyses, such as alignment and phylogenetic analyses. `selection-summary.qzv` will provide a summary of the sampling run.
-You can view this file at https://view.qiime2.org.
+You can view this file using [QIIME 2 View](https://view.qiime2.org).
 Be sure to click the _Provenance_ tab after loading the file on that page - that will provide full details on the workflow that was executed.

 You should now be able to move on to analysis of your own data.
 If you'd like to modify parameters of the workflow, you can do so by opening the Snakemake file in a text editor and editing the values in the `CONFIGS` section.